catalyst-cloud/catalystcloud-docs/source/database/tuning.rst

 Tuning your database is an important part of database management and is essential to getting the best performance out of your resources.
-The following section covers some of the basic information around tuning, our best practices and our recommendations for custom tuning on the Catalyst Cloud.
+The following section covers some of the basic information around tuning, what auto-tuning we have for default databases, and jumping off points for more information on the tuning process.

-To start, its important to note that our database instances are pre-tuned.
-Our tuning is set up to make use of resources that suit a wide variety of use cases.
-There will still be times when specific configuration parameters need to be amended for more high performance workloads.
-We'll discuss how to do this later on.
+To start, by default our databases have some auto-tuned parameters that are set up when you first create your instance.
+This auto-tuning makes use of the database resources in a way which suits a variety of general use cases.
+This means that there will still be times when specific configuration parameters can be changed to optimize your resources for high performance workloads; but we will discuss how to do this later on.

 The auto-tuned parameters are: